Unvaccinated students, faculty, and staff must be tested weekly and have a vaccine exemption request approved to access campus.

 - Testing will be held in the Hoff Lounge (1st floor Oakes, just inside the glass exterior double doors at the end of the hallway).

 - Registration is required and you must arrive at your designated appointment time.
 See below for information about how to sign-up.
-Sign-up will open at 9:00 am on the Tuesday prior and will lock at 12:00 pm the Friday prior.
-Sign-up for Thursday testing will open at 9:00 am on the Friday prior and will lock at 12:00 pm the Wednesday prior.
+Sign-up for Monday testing will open at 9:00 am on the Tuesday prior.
+Sign-up for Thursday testing will open at 9:00 am on the Friday prior.

 - Once you arrive at the testing location, please form a line outside of Hoff Lounge, six feet apart, and wait for instruction from the collection supervisor.